rust-lang-nursery/rust-cookbook/src/concurrency/thread/crossbeam-complex.md

 [![crossbeam-badge]][crossbeam] [![cat-concurrency-badge]][cat-concurrency]

-This example uses the [crossbeam] and [crossbeam-channel] crates to create a parallel pipline, similar to that described in the ZeroMQ [guide] There is a data source and a data sink, with data being processed by two worker threads in parallel on its way from the source to the sink.
+This example uses the [crossbeam] and [crossbeam-channel] crates to create a parallel pipeline, similar to that described in the ZeroMQ [guide] There is a data source and a data sink, with data being processed by two worker threads in parallel on its way from the source to the sink.